yifanzhang-pro/syntax-semantics/template-gsm/prompt.md

 2. YOU MUST NOT PERFORM round(*, 2) in the "solution_code" field.
 3. DO NOT USE `//` IN THE "solution_code" field.
 4. YOU MUST PERFORM round(*, 2) in the "solution_wocode" field.
-5. In the get_params_combination() functions, YOU ARE SUGGESTED TO CONFIGURE INTEGER PARAMETERS, AND AT LEAST YOUR PARAMETERS MUST BE FINITE DIGIT FLOATING NUMBERS.
+5. In the get_params_combination() functions, Select integer parameters to ensure calculations result in integer values.
 </system>

 ### New origin problem